react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/hello-react-navigation.md

 <a href="https://snack.expo.io/@react-navigation/hello-world-v3" target="blank" class="run-code-button">&rarr; Run this code</a>

-If you run this code, you will see a screen with an empty navigation bar and a grey content area containing your `HomeScreen` component.
+If you run this code, you will see a screen with an empty navigation bar and a white content area containing your `HomeScreen` component.
 The styles you see for the navigation bar and the content area are the default configuration for a stack navigator, we'll learn how to configure those later.

 > The casing of the route name doesn't matter -- you can use lowercase `home` or capitalized `Home`, it's up to you.
 We prefer capitalizing our route names.